top of page

 When you try to speak to everyone, no one feels seen.

-A website that lists every issue you work with and every population you serve can feel comprehensive to you and overwhelming to the person reading it.
-They want to know: is this for me?
+A website that lists every issue you work with and every population you serve may feel comprehensive to you but can overwhelm the person reading it.
+They want to know: Is this for me?

 The more specifically your site speaks to one person's experience, the more powerfully it connects.
-That doesn't mean you only work with one type of client.
-It means your website speaks clearly to one.
+This doesn’t mean you only work with one type of client; it means your website should speak clearly to one.

 5. It Isn't Working on Mobile

-A lot of the people searching for a therapist are doing so on their phone, often in a quiet, private moment.
-Late at night.
-On a lunch break.
-Sitting in their car before heading back inside.
+Many people searching for a therapist do so on their phones, often in quiet, private moments—late at night, during a lunch break, or sitting in their car before heading back inside.

-If your site loads slowly, the text is hard to read, or the contact button is buried — the moment passes.
-Not because they didn't want to reach out.
-Just because it wasn't easy enough.
+If your site loads slowly, the text is hard to read, or the contact button is buried, the moment passes.
+It’s not that they didn’t want to reach out; it’s simply that it wasn’t easy enough.

 What to change: Open your website on your phone right now.
 Can you find how to contact you in under five seconds?
 Is it easy to read?
 Does it load quickly?
-If any of those answers are no, that's worth addressing.
-Google's PageSpeed Insights tool (pagespeed.web.dev) is free and will show you exactly where to start.
+If any of those answers are no, that’s worth addressing.
+You can use Google's PageSpeed Insights tool (pagespeed.web.dev) to see exactly where to start.

 Why Therapist Websites Don't Convert: The Bottom Line

-The therapists who consistently attract clients through their websites aren't the ones with the most polished designs or the longest list of qualifications.
-They're the ones whose sites make people feel seen, give them a clear path forward, and build enough trust to reach out.
+Therapists who consistently attract clients through their websites are not necessarily the ones with the most polished designs or the longest list of qualifications.
+They are the ones whose sites make people feel seen, provide a clear path forward, and build enough trust to reach out.

 Start with one thing.
 Rewrite your headline.
 Add a clear consultation button.
 Put up a real photo.
 Small, intentional changes made with clarity in mind will always outperform a beautiful website that says nothing.